commoncurriculum/standards-alignment-poc/README.md

 # I'd like to help turn this API into something production ready.

 Awesome!
-Reach out to Scott (scott at commoncurriculum).
+Reach out to Scott (scott at commoncurriculum dot com).

 - If you'd like to continue the work with Supabase (my preference as it's serverless), I can invite as a collaborator on this repo and give you access to the Supabase project.